KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ![](southwest-headquarters-tour-2026/raft-room.jpg)

 ![](southwest-headquarters-tour-2026/vintage-uniforms.jpg)
-Vintage uniforms... two of what must be thousands of pictures and momentos covering the campus walls.
+Vintage uniforms...
+Southwest campus walls are covered in what must be thousands of pictures and momentos.

 ![](southwest-headquarters-tour-2026/pilot-uniform-shop.jpg)
 The pilot uniform shop